Breaking the Silos: How PIAM Unifies IT and Physical Security

 PIAM reduces operational complexity by providing:

-Single sign-on for physical and digital resources.
+Offering single sign-on for both physical and digital access.

 Mobile credentials and biometric authentication for secure, touchless access.